 Ohkawa: Yes, I had.
 But it’s pretty much the only work where I thought, afterwards, I shouldn’t have done it that way.
 I rarely feel like that about works that have already been published.

 In what way did you want to change it?

 Ohkawa: I regret that the initial, happy part went by so quickly.
 I should have let it go on for ten or so volumes. *laughs* I shouldn’t have forced the story to take a serious turn, and maybe I should have just let it end with a “and they lived happily ever after”.

 Why did you chose not to do that?

 Ohkawa: In my opinion, it’s my obligation, like a campaign promise, to follow through with what was foreshadowed and hinted at in the beginning.
 Otherwise you destroy a portion of the story that the readers were looking forward to.

 Your readers enjoy seeing the foreshadowing be fulfilled?

 Ohkawa: Yes, I think so.
 But, now I think that there are some kinds of foreshadowing that are okay if you don’t follow up on.
 If I ever got the chance to make a remake Wish, like they do with movies, I’d like to re-create the whole story from scratch.

 Translated from Japanese by Bell (usomitai).

-Interview originally published in CLAMP No Kiseki vol. 7 (Kodansha), released on March 22, 2005.
+Interview originally published in CLAMP No Kiseki vol. 7 (Kodansha), page 19, released on March 22, 2005.
 Original text available upon request.